-The Wakefield Interfaith Food Pantry distributes more than 24 tons of food annually to hundreds of local Wakefield residents.
+The Wakefield Interfaith Food Pantry distributes more than 120 tons of food annually to Wakefield residents.

-Some segments of the population are underserved by established meals programs, most notably children, seniors, and those who are disabled.
-Our Direct Service Programs — Kids First, Supplies for Seniors, and Holiday Baskets — work to alleviate that problem, allowing the Wakefield Interfaith Food Pantry to reach out to those groups directly by taking an active role within the communities we serve.
-These programs depend on our donors, food donors, volunteers, and community organizations, and serve as an essential source for nutritious food, education, and information, helping thousands of at-risk individuals in our community.
+Some segments of the population are under-served by established meals programs, most notably children, seniors, and those who are disabled.
+Our Programs — Kids First, Supplies for Seniors, Holiday Baskets — work to alleviate that problem, allowing the Wakefield Interfaith Food Pantry to reach out to those groups directly by taking an active role within the communities we serve.
+We also partner with Veterans groups, Boys and Girls clubs, and support community dinners.

 The Holiday Seasons of Easter, Thanksgiving, Christmas, and Chanukah can be difficult times for our clients and their families.
 Our volunteers try to make the holidays a little less stressful by providing decorated baskets filled with food supplies for a complete holiday dinner, including dessert.
 This program is supported by our local community organizations through food drives, financial donations, and homemade desserts.
 Baskets are given to the clients the week before the holiday.

 Kids First Program